 Addictive Personality Treatment Options

 Thanks to the decades of data and research, there is no shortage of treatment options for addictive personality as well as substance use disorders.
-Additionally, there are options that are funded through the public as well as private ones that can be at least partly paid through insurance.
+There are public options available, as well as private ones, that can one can pay through insurance.

-Since 1999, when the overdose epidemic began, the medical community has realized that addiction, substance use, and other disorders cannot be treated in the same manner for every patient.
-A treatment plan has to be customized to the patient because they may have arrived at their disorder through different paths.
+The medical community now realizes that addiction, substance use, and other disorders are not the same for every patient and treatments must reflect that fact.
+Customizing a treatment plan for each patient is the best method, because everyone develops their disorder through different paths.
 Plus, the chemistry of each patient determines whether or not therapy, counseling, or medication will be successful.
 In an outpatient program, for example, a series of regular appointments is scheduled.
 The licensed professional meeting with the patient determines how well the patient is progressing.
 By measuring progress, there is an opportunity to make spot adjustments so that the patient can recover his or her life.

 Treatment options include:

-The best treatment program for a patient is determined by factors such as:
+When choosing the best treatment program for a patient, one must consider factors such as:

 - Level of addiction